Advanced Configuration

 Cluster Name & URL

-Each Gateway instance is uniquely identified by combining the Admin Access ID Authentication Method and the Cluster Name.
+Each Gateway instance is uniquely identified by combining the Gateway Access ID Authentication Method and the Cluster Name.

 That’s why we recommend setting up a meaningful Cluster Name for your Gateway instance from the very beginning.
 By default, your cluster name is defaultCluster.